incident-io/terraform-provider-incident/docs/resources/catalog_type_attribute.md

 Examples might be a 'Service' type with an 'Alert channel' which you can point at a Slack channel, or 'Team' which specifies its 'Manager' and 'Technical Lead' as Slack users.
 You can then use these types to create powerful new workflows.

+Consider using our official [catalog importer](https://github.com/incident-io/catalog-importer).
+It can be used to sync catalog data from sources like local files or GitHub and push them into the incident.io catalog without having to directly interact with our public API.

 ## Example Usage